MarkusTralla/Gouda_Group4_Public/README.md

 # Gouda_Group4_Public
 Data Engineering Group Coursework.
 Public repository showing our various stages of code and pipeline creation.

+The Main Branch shows all completed code.

-Various branches were used to organize different aspects of the project and show various stages of code.
+Various branches were kept to show various stages of code and project organization.

-Pull requests used for on file updates for project coordination.
+Pull requests used on file updates for project coordination.